Zapratkyn/webserv/README.md

 - Searching for localhost:[any_set_port]/kill properly stops the server, frees what needs to be freed, displays a message in the terminal and in the log and shows a relevant page to the user in the browser

-- In any of those cases, the code and the message will be correct ("200 OK" if page found, "404 Not found" if not)
+- In any of those cases, the code and the message will be correct ("200 OK" if page found, "404 Not found" if not), the favicon will be used in the thumbnail and the stylesheet will be applied to the current page

 ================================